 An important part of the program is the offer addressed to the graduates – the “Alumni” initiative – which provides an opportunity for cooperation and experience exchange.
 It enables the participants to meet with well-known public figures, take part in workshops that respond to their needs, and access funds from graduate initiatives to carry out leader projects.
 Thanks to the e-newsletter subscription, the alumni regularly receive news about current program actions.
 The experience exchange between leaders is also possible during annual meetings and through the social media.
 A special group of program participants and alumni are those who are active in local governments.
 In the local government elections of the autumn of 2018, 184 of the alumni ran; 83 were elected mayors or members of a commune, municipality, or town council.

 Since 2008 the PAFF Leaders study tours to the United States have been organized in cooperation with the US Embassy in Poland.
-Each year a group of ten leaders and tutors participates in the program.
-Due to pandemic, a tour planned for 2021 was carried out in hybrid form.
+Each year a group of about a dozen PAFF leaders and tutors participate in the tours.

-The program’s 17 editions held to date have resulted in raising the qualifications of almost 800 local leaders from across Poland as well as creating their active nation-wide network, and educating 67 experts in employing the tutoring method.
+The program’s eighteen editions held to date have resulted in raising the qualifications of more than 840 local leaders from across Poland as well as creating their active nation-wide network, and educating 68 experts in employing the tutoring method.